Maplespe/DWMBlurGlass/README.md

 We do not modify the rendering logic of the application itself, which is completely different from the logic of MicaForEveryone and therefore maximizes compatibility with third-party programs.

-We reverse-analyze the dwm and code a custom blur method to bring stunning visual effects, but if you choose the "`SystemBackdrop`" blur method, it uses the system's publicly available interfaces and has the same effect as MicaForEveryone.
+We reverse-analyze DWM and code a custom blur method to bring stunning visual effects, but if you choose the "`SystemBackdrop`" blur method, it uses the system's publicly available interfaces and has the same effect as MicaForEveryone.

 Not recommended for use with MicaForEveryone, we do not guarantee compatibility with it.